DannyBen/rush-repo/README.md

 This is my rush repo.

 All packages are suitable for public consumption.
-Some packages can be executed with `RUSH_MODE=personal rush packagename`.
-When executed like this, additional steps will be executed.
+Packages under the [my](my) folder contain personal additional configuration that should normally not be used by anyone else.

 To see package index from the command line, run `rush /index`.